diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 ### shared memory
 it is a *on-chip memory* that is shared among threads. it can be seen as a user-managed L1 memory (also called scratchpad)
 ### 1D stencil example
+risultato viene scritto su un altro array original array è ready only viene usato un “padding” per elementi a sx e dx

+halo sx e dx (2 * radius)
+usiamo 2 array x fare in parallelo

+`gindex`: gobal index for the thread inside the array (halos included) `lindex`: local index for the array relative to the block (we sum `RADIUS` which is the halo, which we imported on `temp`